theochem/horton/doc/dev_unit_tests.rst

     toony@poony ~/.../horton:master> ./setup.py build_ext -i
     toony@poony ~/.../horton:master> nosetests -v

-This will run the tests with the version of Horton in the source tree, i.e. not the one that is installed with ``python setup.py install``.
+This will run the tests with the version of HORTON in the source tree, i.e. not the one that is installed with ``python setup.py install``.
 There are some cases where the first two commands are not needed.
 You will figure out.